 Uttanasana is a Sanskrit word derived from the words Ut means intense, Tan means to stretch and extend and asana which means posture.
 It is also known as Standing Forward Bend.
 It is a yoga posture which involved intense stretching of the body muscles.
 It also calms the mind while stretching and rejuvenating the whole body.
 In this, your head hangs below the heart allowing fresh oxygen-rich blood to flow to your brain.

-5 Steps of Uttanasana (Standing forward bend) Yoga:
+How to do Uttanasana (Standing forward bend) Yoga:

 1. Begin with Mountain Pose (Tadasana) with your hands on your hips and breathe normally.